[This is Step 2A in Part 1 of Job-Hunt's Online Job Search Tutorial.]

-Sometimes when you decide what you want to do, you decide you might want to change careers - try something new, more fun, less demanding, pays better, whatever is important to you now.
+Sometimes when you decide what you want to do, you decide you might want to change careers -- try something new, perhaps flexible hours so you can take care of your family or something that is more interesting or pays better, whatever is important to you now.

 We often limit our options by limiting exposure to ideas and things outside of our daily lives and experiences.